 Think a rich, creamy risotto is something you can only enjoy at fancy restaurants?
 Think again!
 This version couldn’t be easier to whip up in your own kitchen.
-Just toast your rice in sautéed aromatics and butter for nutty flavor, then simmer with stock until the rice is perfectly al dente and creamy.
+Just toast your rice in garlicky butter, then simmer with stock until the rice is perfectly al dente and creamy.
 Top it off with tomatoes, crispy mushrooms, and a generous dollop of garlic herb butter, then garnish with chives and Parmesan for a seriously impressive dinner.

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.